john-itcsolutions/cheirrs/README.md

 TensorFlow by Google.

 The predominant language used to code for this project is Python (here, mainly version 3.8).
+The Front End dApp is in typescript, a version of javascript.
+The IoT system ("node-red") is written in node.js, a server-compataible version of javascript, both for edge and server machines.
+Both the Front End dApp and the IoT system communicate with the smart-web blockchain-and-database server using the python gRPC protocol buffers, which can be found in the python-grpc-adenine github repo by cyber-republic.

 ______________________________________________________________